astahjmo/minishell/README.md

 [x] ctrl-\ does nothing.

-[] Search and launch the right executable (based on the PATH variable or using a

-relative or an absolute path
+[] Search and launch the right executable (based on the PATH variable or using a relative or an absolute path

-[] Handle " (double quote) which should prevent the shell from interpreting the meta-

-characters in the quoted sequence except for $ (dollar sign).
+[] Handle " (double quote) which should prevent the shell from interpreting the meta-characters in the quoted sequence except for $ (dollar sign).

 [] Implement redirections:

 [] Implement pipes (| character).
-The output of each command in the pipeline is

-connected to the input of the next command via a pipe.
+The output of each command in the pipeline is connected to the input of the next command via a pipe.

-[] Handle environment variables ($ followed by a sequence of characters) which

-should expand to their values.
+[] Handle environment variables ($ followed by a sequence of characters) which should expand to their values.

 [] Your shell must implement the following builtins: